SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Why do I need protein C and protein S tests?

-You may need to test protein C and S if you:
+Your provider may need to test protein C and S if you've had:

-• Had a blood clot before the age of 50 without a known reason
+• A blood clot before the age of 50 without a known reason.

-• Had a blood clot in an unusual location, such as in the veins of your kidneys, liver, or brain
+• A blood clot in an unusual location, such as in the veins of your kidneys, liver, or brain.

 In certain cases, you may need testing if you have a family member who has a serious inherited protein C or S deficiency or who had a clot at a young age.
 Testing may also be needed for a newborn with a clotting disorder.